 In a colloquial sense, I have complete certainty in the truth of Christianity.
 But I would tend to think of certainty in more rigorous terms, where it is a function of probability of error.
 To be 100% certain, in these terms, is to say that I could not be wrong; that Christianity is necessarily true and that its contradiction is logically or metaphysically impossible (ie, issues in a logical contradiction, or violates some way that reality has to be).

-I think it’s obvious that Christianity is neither logically nor metaphysically impossible.
+I think it’s obvious that Christianity is neither logically nor metaphysically necessary.
 For example, God could have created the world of Narnia instead of our world.
 (That is much of the point of Narnia as fiction.)
 The distinctive truths of Christianity could be false, and I could be deceived about them.

 However, the general truths of theistic belief are of the kind that they must be true.
 If God exists, he exists necessarily—there is no possible world without him.
 That being so, I believe I can have 100% certainty, in the more rigorous sense, that a being broadly like Yahweh exists.
 So this strongly underwrites the certainty I have in Christianity.